jojopat/DADA1/README.md

 E25VBE or Pat Jojo Sadavongvivad on facebook.com

-Without kind words from HS1BFR and HS1KBG on 144.100 MHz ham band back in 2009 I would have start all this.
+Without kind words from HS1BFR and HS1KBG on 144.100 MHz ham band back in 2009 I would not have started all this activity.
 They show and pass to me the spirits of the ham and also continuously empower me to continue to develop over the years.
 All thanks as a result of the usefulness of DADA also a what I learn from both of them.